CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

 \subsubsection{The \cim{} dialect}

 The \texttt{cim} abstraction serves the same purpose as \cnm{} but for CIM targets.
 Similar to the \cnm{} abstraction, it implements functions for acquiring/releasing the CIM accelerators, the data transfers, and the launching of the CIM kernel execution.
-Note that the CIM and CNM systems are fundamentally different and so is the process of their resource allocation and management.
-Since most CIM devices are nonvolatile, this abstraction also implements device locking to ensure consistent and permanent NVM states. \autoref{tab:cim-ops} lists the set of operations supported by this dialect while \autoref{fig:cim-ir} shows its IR for the running example.
+Note that the CIM and CNM systems are fundamentally different, and so is the process of their resource allocation and management.
+Since most CIM devices are nonvolatile, this abstraction also implements device locking to ensure consistent and permanent NVM states. \autoref{tab:cim-ops} lists the set of operations supported by this dialect while \autoref{fig:cim-ir} shows its IR \rev{for the tiled version of the running example with the tile size set as $16x16$}.

 The rationale for separating the CIM abstraction from the CNM abstraction is based on the architectural differences between the two paradigms they serve.
 However, within the CIM paradigm itself, despite varying operations and configurations, there are common properties in different setups, e.g., content-addressable memory (CAM)-based CIM, logic CIM, and crossbars.
-For instance, all these CIM types necessitate device setup before executing any meaningful operations, and the series of required operations are mostly similar.
-The \texttt{acquire} function in CIM acquires a CIM device by first setting it up.
+For instance, all these CIM types require a device setup before executing any meaningful operations, and the series of required operations are mostly similar. \rev{ The exact implementation of the device setup depends on the CIM target.
+For example, with crossbars, the controller orchestrates data flow and issues instructions in the correct sequence.
+The device setup involves configuring the controller and determining parameters such as device levels, the number of shared ADCs, and the write mode (open-loop or write-verify), among others.
+In the case of RTM, this entails configuring the data storage mode (sequential or bit-interleaved) and setting up the device for transverse read operations~\cite{hdc}, considering the transverse read distance. } The \texttt{acquire} function in CIM acquires a CIM device by first setting it up.
+The \texttt{read} and \texttt{write} operations facilitate data transfers and accessing/updating the data in the crossbar arrays.
+The \texttt{execute} function launches the execution in the CIM accelerator.
+Note that this supports both fixed single-function (e.g., crossbars) and multi-functions (e.g., DRAM-based Ambit) accelerators.
 The exact lowering is performed at the device abstraction level and varies depending on the specific technologies involved.